For your Home

 Tarantula males are the one who goes out looking for mates.
 Females will usually stay in their burrows and wait for a mate to find them.
 So, if you are out in your yard or hiking somewhere and you see a tarantula walking around in the daytime, it is most likely a male out looking for a mate.

-Males create a ball of webbing upon which they deposit a small amount of sperm.
+To reproduce, males create a ball of webbing upon which they deposit a small amount of sperm.
 They then carry this ball in their pedipalps as they go wandering for a female.
 When they find a female’s burrow, they will tap on the silk lining of the female’s burrow to get her attention.
 The male is known to engage in a rather elaborate mating display (a dance, if you will) and mating rituals.
-If the female is receptive, the sperm will be deposited and the male will try to get out of there as fast as possible.
+If the female is receptive, the sperm will be deposited, and the male will try to get out of there as fast as possible.
 Most males, even if they are not eaten by the females, die a short time after reproduction.

 Once the eggs have been fertilized, the female will lay an egg sac within a silk pouch resembling a cocoon.
-After a certain amount of time, the egg sac will burst open and the spiderlings will emerge.
+After a certain amount of time, the egg sac will burst open, and the spiderlings will emerge.

 Female tarantulas can lay an egg sac containing anywhere from two to more than 100 eggs.
 They lay them within their burrows and they line an area with their silk.
 They then deposit the eggs there and will cover it with more spider silk to truly make it an egg sac.
 She will then guard the eggs until they hatch.